sam-wright/coinbase_tracker/Readme.md

 ## Future Improvements:

+- Tie into Travis or Jenkins CI to ensure proper functionality in future enhancements
-- Since you log the prices by default, it would be nice to employ some machine learning to the buy/sell algorithms
+- Since the prices by default are logged, it would be nice to employ some machine learning to the buy/sell algorithms
 - I hope to make this more modular so that it will be simple to drop in new buy/sell algorithms.
 - It would be nice to not be tied directly to Coinbase